oewntk/oewn-core/README.md

 Original code was written by John McCrae <john@mccr.ae>
 Bernard Bou revised, trimmed, revamped it <1313ou@gmail>.

+## Licence ##

 Licence is CC-4 for original code.

 License is GPL-3 for revisions.

+## Related ##

+The [oewntk project](https://github.com/oewntk/project) is a tool suite written in Kotlin for JVM, that has similar design principles.
+Most notably, it exports to SQL, WNDB and JSON formats.